PHIL 331: Philosophy, Science and Religion (Dr. Vailati) Spring 2012

 Science and religion in the Middle Ages

 Preliminary: the solar system according to modern science.
-What do we see when we look at the heavens and how can we explain(?) what we see?
-A mathematical trick: the equant.
+What we see when we look at the heavens; how Ptolemy predicts, or even explains, what we see.
+A mathematical trick Copernicus won’t like: the equant.

 Readings: